f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    Now that the service has been deleted, let's review the BIG-IP configuration.
-   You can review via REST by sending the ``Step 1: Get Deployed iApp Services`` request again, or you can login to the BIG-IP-A GUI to observe the service deployment via TMUI:
+   You can review via REST by sending the ``Step 1: Get Deployed iApp Services`` request again, or you can login to the BIG-IP A GUI to observe the service deployment via TMUI:

    - **REST**: :guilabel:`Send` ``Step 1: Get Deployed iApp Services`` request: